Skip to content

 this.code = code;

-List<String> errors = new ArrayList<>();
+List<String> erreurs = new ArrayList<>();

 }

-public ElectionsException(int code, List<String> errors) {
+public ElectionsException(int code, List<String> erreurs) {

 super();